San Jose State vs. UNLV NCAA Football Odds, Plays and Insights | October 21, 2021

 San Jose State Stats and Trends

-- San Jose State has two wins against the spread in seven games this year.
+- San Jose State has covered the spread two times this season.

-- The Spartans have covered the spread once this season when favored by 4.5 points or more (in three chances).
+- This season, the Spartans have just one ATS win in three games as a favorite of 5 points or more.

-- San Jose State's games this year have gone over the total in three out of seven opportunities (42.9%).
+- San Jose State's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- When San Jose State puts up more than 35.0 points, it is 1-1 against the spread and 2-0 overall.
+- When San Jose State records more than 35.0 points, it is 1-1 against the spread and 2-0 overall.

-- This year, the Spartans have turned the ball over 14 times, seven more than the Rebels' takeaways (7).
+- The Spartans have turned the ball over 14 times this season, seven more turnovers than the Rebels have forced (7).

 - Find the latest spread and moneyline odds for San Jose State at SISportsbook.